websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/using-inventory-management.md

 ![The incoming stock quantity is updated on the SKU's Overview tab.](./using-inventory-management/images/05.png)

-## Tracking Changes to the SKU
+## Viewing Inventory Changes

 The Changelog tracks the following events:

-* When an order is placed, the quantities are "booked" (allocated) to fulfill the order.
+* When an order is placed, the quantities are booked (allocated) to fulfill the order.
-* When a shipment is created, the previously "booked" quantity is committed; the inventory is updated by removing the amount previously booked.
+* When a shipment is created, the previously booked quantity is committed; the inventory is updated by removing the amount previously booked.
 * When a quantity is added to the inventory
 * When a quantity is moved between warehouses.
 * When a shipment is cancelled, the previously allocated quantities need to be returned.